drshahizan/research-design/materials/tasks.md

 # ✅ Tasks to Complete Before the First Lecture

-Before attending the first lecture, ensure you've [**completed all the essential tasks**](./materials/tasks.md).
-These tasks will help you set up your learning environment, access the course materials, and be fully prepared to engage in class from day one. 📝💻
+Before attending the first lecture, ensure you've completed all the essential tasks.
+These tasks will help you set up your learning environment, access the course materials, and be fully prepared to engage in class from day one.

 ### 1. 📝 Fill in Your Personal Information